Meet Our Team

 Carolin Fleischmann, Germany

-Carolin is a research associate at the Center for Sepsis Control and Care at Jena University Hospital, Germany.
+Carolin is a GSA Advance Representative currently serving on the Quality Improvement Committee.
+She is a research associate at the Center for Sepsis Control and Care at Jena University Hospital, Germany.
 Her research focus is sepsis epidemiology, long-term sequelae of sepsis and promotion of sepsis prevention through vaccination.
 Since 2012, she is involed in local and global activities around World Sepsis Day.

 Dan Leisman, United States

 Dan is Deputy for the GSA Quality Improvement Committee and a dual MD/MSCR candidate at the Icahn School of Medicine at Mount Sinai in New York.
 He has lead workshops at national forums related to his previous work with the sepsis quality initiative at Northwell Health, where he remains an academic affiliate.
 The author of more than 10 peer-reviewed articles, Dan is active in sepsis research spanning basic laboratory investigation to large clinical database studies.
 His career interests lie in developing novel uses of data science to improve outcomes for patients with sepsis and critical illness.